-The syllabus aims summarise the context in which you should view the subject content and describe the purposes of a course based on this syllabus.
-They are not listed in order of priority.
+The aims describe the purposes of a course based on this syllabus.

-This syllabus aims to:
+The aims are to:

 - develop the ability to communicate effectively using the target language - offer insights into the culture and society of countries where the language is spoken - develop awareness of the nature of language and language learning - encourage positive attitudes towards speakers of other languages and a sympathetic approach to other cultures and civilisations - provide enjoyment and intellectual stimulation - develop transferable skills (e.g. analysis, memorising, drawing of inferences) to complement other areas of the curriculum - form a sound base of the skills, language and attitudes required for progression to work or further study, either in the target language or another subject area.